 The part of sentence which performs some action in a sentence is called Subject.
-A subject is sometimes also defined as the part of sentence which is being spoken about in sentence (especially in sentences having a static verb).
-A subject has a close relationship to what is being discussed in sentence.
+A subject is sometimes also defined as the part of sentence which is being spoken about in sentence being discussed in sentence.
 A subject can be a noun, pronoun, noun clause or noun phrase.